LiaoPan/msqms/docs/source/quickstart/cmd.rst

 Command-Line Tools
 ========================

-This documentation provides the usage for the opmqc command-line tools, which, after the installation of OPMQC, can be used to evaluate the quality of single or multiple MEG (magnetoencephalography) data files.
+This documentation provides the usage for the msqms command-line tools, which, after the installation of MSQMs, can be used to evaluate the quality of single or multiple MEG (magnetoencephalography) data files.
 These tools allow for the calculation, updating, and listing of quality reference bounds, as well as the generation of comprehensive quality control reports for MEG datasets.
 The tools support efficient data quality management by providing automated workflows for reference calculation, updating existing quality reference files, and generating detailed reports based on quality metrics.
-:doc:`See in details <../apis/opmqc.cli.workflow>`
+:doc:`See in details <../apis/msqms.cli.workflow>`

-1. **opmqc_report**
+1. **msqms_report**
 -----------------------------------------------------------------------

 Generate a Quality Control (QC) Report for MEG Data